PIM Implementation: Full Guide

 One of the main benefits of PIM software is the many automation features your team can use to get rid of tedious and repetitive work.
 One example of PIM automation is the use of a business rule engine to populate attribute values that apply to many products and product models automatically.
 This can result in much higher data quality by eliminating human error as well as speeding up the enrichment process.

 Another example of PIM automation is using bulk actions to perform changes on many products at the same time.
 Bulk actions make it easy to perform many tasks, such as editing and adding attribute values, changing families, adding products and product models to groups, adding categories and moving products to different categories, changing the parent of a product, and adding associations to the product selection.
-The ability to bulk-add associations to product selections makes it easy to create collections of products by allowing you to group together all products that match your criteria.
+The ability to bulk-add associations to product selections makes it easy to create collections of products by allowing you to group all products that match your criteria.

 Instead of selecting products manually from Excel tabs and risking product forgetting or publishing errors, brands and retailers should automate the process of creating collections by using PIM software.